evgeniradev/ckeditor_wave/README.md

 ```

-To attach [CKEditor 5](https://docs.ckeditor.com/ckeditor5/) to HTML forms, call the initiateCkeditor() function inside your application.js by giving it one or more CSS selectors as arguments.
+To attach [CKEditor 5](https://docs.ckeditor.com/ckeditor5/) to HTML forms, call the initiateCkeditor() function inside your application.js by wrapping in in a DOMContentLoaded EventListener and giving it one or more CSS selectors as arguments.
 For example:

 ```
+document.addEventListener('DOMContentLoaded', () => {
-initiateCkeditor('#editor1', '#editor2', '#editor3')
+  initiateCkeditor('#editor1', '#editor2', '#editor3');
+});
 ```

 ## Dependencies